Set retention policies for builds, releases, and tests

 Global build retention policy

-If you are using an on-premises Team Foundation Server, you can specify build retention policy defaults and maximums for a project collection.
+You can specify build retention policy defaults and maximums for a project collection.
 You can also specify when builds are permanently destroyed (removed from the Deleted tab in the build explorer).

 - TFS 2017 and newer: